timyitong/NginY/README.md

 How to Run:
 	This application uses Apache-Ant to build and run, see build.xml of the specific configuration Just swith to the root directory of NginY, run the following command:

 	$NginY: ant

 	OR

 	$NginY: ant run

-	If you want to execute it in direct command line, it should be (notice you need extra memory larger than the default JVM settings):
+	If you want to execute it in direct command line, it should be

+	(notice you need extra memory larger than the default JVM settings):

 	$NginY:	java -jar -Xms256M -Xmx512M build/jar/NginY.jar

-	If you occur to a OutOfMemory error, please expand the memory to, -Xms1G -Xmx2G, which may //be most safely.
+	If you occur to a OutOfMemory error, please expand the memory to -Xms1G -Xmx2G

 	(Directly replace this two sections in command line or build.xml)

 The directory details: